kyuupichan/kcpp/README.rst

 Good question.
 Essentially because Python makes it very easy to refactor code to find the cleanest and most efficient implementation of an idea.

-I was a co-maintainer of GCC's preprocessor libcpp from 1999 to 2003.
+I was a co-maintainer of GCC's preprocessor 1999 to 2003.
 During this time the preprocessor was converted from a standalone executable that would write its output to a pipe, to be an integrated "libary" (libcpp) into the compiler proper.
-I am therefore very familiar with the details of a preprocessor.
-Furthermore, around 2005-2007 I wrote a complete C99 front-end in C (not public), and its implementation of a generic target floating point emulator using bignum integer arithmetic was rewritten by me in C++ and contributed to the Clang project as APFloat.cpp in around 2007.
-From writing my own C front-end, it became very clear how hard it is to refactor and restructure C or C++ code to do things more simply or in better ways, which generally means it is not done.
+Furthermore, around 2005-2007 I wrote a complete C99 front-end in C (not public), and I rewrote its implementation of a generic target floating point emulator using bignum integer arithmetic from C to C++ and contributed to the Clang project, which needed such an emulator, as APFloat.cpp in around 2007.
+From writing a C front-end, it became very clear how hard it is to refactor and restructure C or C++ code to do things more simply or in better ways, which generally means it is not done.
 Another reason refactoring is avoided is fear of breaking things subtly owing to poor testsuite coverage, or alternatively having to manually update hundreds or thousands of tests to account for changes in output that a refactoring might cause.
-A quick glance at the preprocessor or diagnostic subsystems of GCC and Clang today, and trying to understand them, is good evidence of creeping complexity and loss of clarity - Clang's original preprocessor (written by Chris Lattner I believe) was reasonably clean and efficient - something I admit could never really be said of GCC's libcpp.
-Those days are long gone.
+A quick glance at the preprocessor or diagnostic subsystems of GCC and Clang today, and trying to understand them, shows creeping complexity and loss of clarity - Clang's original preprocessor (written by Chris Lattner) was fairly clean and efficient - something that couldn't really be said of GCC's libcpp - but those days are long gone.

 I learnt Python in 2012, and since that time have come to love its simplicity and elegance.
 In 2016 I demonstrated with ElectrumX that, with care, Python can provide